"None Of It Made Sense": Martin O'Malley's Long Year After Running For President

 O’Malley, perhaps, sees that as his lane now.

-Over his Guinness in Baltimore, the subject of the party’s ideological divides sends him, suddenly, into monologue, his voice building above the bar — “This is not the time for centrism,” he says, “for mealy-mouthed manners, for singing Kumbaya!”
+Over his Guinness in Baltimore, the subject of the party’s ideological divides sends him, suddenly, into monologue, his voice building above the bar — “This is not the time for centrism,” he says, “for mealymouthed manners, for singing Kumbaya!”

 He winds back down, pauses, and points at the tape recorder on the table.